Community Based Hand Surgery Service

 Our Hand Surgeons

 John Harrison specialises in surgery of the upper limb, having done a fellowship at Wrightington Hospital and practices the latest evidence based treatments.
-John regularly treats professional sportsmen from football, Rugby, British Superbikes, and Team GB Rowing.
+John regularly treats professional sportspeople from Football, Rugby, British Superbikes, and Team GB Rowing.
 He has published and presented his work nationally and internationally.
-His research has directly led to the development of replacement joints for the elbow and wrist and he has published a new technique for the treatment of exercise induced compartment syndrome of the forearm.
+His research has directly led to the development of replacement joints for the elbow and wrist, and he has published a new technique for the treatment of exercise induced compartment syndrome of the forearm.

-Jagannath Chakravarthy originally trained in Birmingham before moving North in 2012 to join John and the team at Gateshead.
+Jagannath Chakravarthy originally trained in Birmingham before moving North in 2012.
 He also specialises in shoulder, elbow and hand surgery, introducing awake shoulder arthroscopy in Gateshead.
 He is keen to be able to offer the same level of service to Cumbrian patients in Cumbria.

 Referrals and Activity

-146 patients were referred into the service, 52 by the MSK service, 90 direct from GPs and 4 from CMS.
+305 patients were referred into the service: 55% by the MSK service; 39% direct from GPs; 6% from CMS.

-Following assessment 96 patients (66%) had a total of 124 procedures with 23 patients having more than one procedure11 patients (8%) were referred across to the QE in Gateshead for their operation.
+40 patients were referred across to the QE in Gateshead for their operation.

 Total procedures carried out by the Cumbria Hand Surgery Service for this period are as follows: